testpy/blog/content/misc/explore-it.rst

 :slug: explore-it
 :author: Ramona Suciu
 :email: ram.constantinescu@gmail.com
-:about_author: Test lead engineer, wannabe aerobics instructor; i like shoes almost as much as testing.
+:about_author: Test lead engineer, wannabe aerobics instructor; I like shoes almost as much as testing.
 Currently working @3PillarGlobal, Cluj-Napoca.
 :summary: There are many ways to test a software product